 The Brandenberg Gate and the Berlin Tower – the true symbols of Berlin, past and present.

 This 1.3 kilometer-long section of the Berlin Wall is the infamous East Side Gallery, an international memorial for freedom.
 It showcases over a hundred paintings by artists all over the world.
-Amongst the best known graffiti arts is the depiction of Leonid Brezhnev and Erick Honecker kissing as painted by Dmitri Vrubel.
-It is oftentimes referred as the Fraternal Kiss, given also the words inscribed in the artwork: “My God, Help Me to Survive this Deadly Love.”
+Amongst the best-known graffiti arts is the depiction of Leonid Brezhnev and Erick Honecker kissing as painted by Dmitri Vrubel.
+It is oftentimes referred to as the Fraternal Kiss, given also the words inscribed in the artwork: “My God, Help Me to Survive this Deadly Love.”